Small and medium-sized businesses (SMBs) thrive when they can hire and retain top talent.

 Type of flexible work | What that looks like in practice |

-Remote work (telework) | Employees work from a location other than your company’s office (e.g., from home or a co-workspace) |
+Remote work (telework) | Employees work from a location other than your company’s office (e.g., from home or a co-workspace). |

-Hybrid working | Employees split their time between working remotely and working from the office (e.g., three days from home and two days in the office) |
+Hybrid working | Employees split their time between working remotely and working from the office (e.g., three days from home and two days in the office). |

-Flextime/flexitime | Employees have the freedom to choose their start and end times within a set range of core hours (e.g., starting between 7–10 AM and finishing between 3–6 PM) |
+Flextime/flexitime | Employees are free to choose their start and end times within a set range of core hours (e.g., starting between 7–10 AM and finishing between 3–6 PM).
+Real-life example: ERP software firm SAP allows flexible schedules, letting employees adjust their start and end times while meeting core hours. |

-Compressed workweek | Employees work a longer number of hours over fewer days (e.g., four 10-hour days) |
+Compressed workweek | Employees work a longer number of hours over fewer days (e.g., four 10-hour days). |

-Four-day workweek | Employees work regular daily hours over four days (e.g., four 8-hour days means 32 weekly hours is full-time) |
+Four-day workweek | Employees work regular daily hours over four days (e.g., four 8-hour days means 32 weekly hours is full-time). |

-Part-time work | Employees work fewer hours weekly than a full-time schedule, sometimes with reduced responsibilities (e.g., 20 part-time hours a week) |
+Part-time work | Employees work fewer hours weekly than a full-time schedule, sometimes with reduced responsibilities (e.g., 20 part-time hours a week). |

-Shift work | Employees work in shifts that cover different times of day or night (e.g., one shift may be 10 PM to 6 AM while the next is 8 AM to 4 PM) |
+Shift work | Employees work in shifts that cover different times of day or night (e.g., one shift may be 10 PM to 6 AM while the next is 8 AM to 4 PM). |

-Job-sharing | Two or more employees share the hours of one full-time position (e.g., two employees each work 20 hours a week to cover one role’s responsibilities) |
+Job-sharing | Two or more employees share the hours of one full-time position (e.g., two employees each work 20 hours a week to cover one role’s responsibilities). |

-Additional leave arrangements | Employees take extended leave or combine work with travel (e.g., “workcations”) where they work remotely from a vacation destination |
+Additional leave arrangements | Employees take extended leave or combine work with travel (e.g., “workcations”) where they work remotely from a vacation destination. |

 7 top tips for offering flexible working as a business owner

-Adopting flexible working policies can improve employee engagement and productivity.
 However, success also requires an organizational strategy that considers your company’s needs and operations.

-Understanding how your team wants to work is the first step in creating sustainable, flexible working policies.
 Surveying staff can help you gain valuable insights into their preferred arrangements (e.g., remote work, hybrid models or flexible hours).

 For example, you may find that most team members would like to work remotely daily, while a smaller group prefers to be in the office a couple of days a week.